Trading With Trendlines

 A stop loss order can be placed on the opposite side of the trendline.
 The size of the stop loss is determined by the strategy.

-The trendline becomes more significant, the more times the price has touched it in the past
+Remember, the significance of a trendline increases with the number of times the price has touched it in the past.

 Trendline Trading Setups

-When trading trendlines, there are two types of setups to consider: trendline immediate breakout setup and trendline retracement setup.
+There are two types of setups to consider when trading trendlines: trendline immediate breakout setups and trendline retracement setups.

 When a trendline is broken, it is no longer valid as support or resistance, and the price is likely to continue in the other direction.
 When a trendline is broken, it is your job as a trader to hunt for a short or long opportunity.